Search

 As high as the returns were in 1995, in 2008, during the subprime mortgage crisis and recession, the S&P 500 declined -36.55%.
 That same year, the 10-year Treasury bond rewarded fixed income investors with a 20.10% gain, as investors sought safer investments.

 Rarely are stock and bond returns directly correlated.
-Yet 2022 is the only year, during the previous 50, where stock and bonds both exhibited negative returns.
+In 2022 stock and bonds both declined in value.
 In 2022, the S&P 500 lost -18.0% while the Baa Corporate Bond average lost -15.1%.
-While short term cash investors held steady with a 2.0% T-bill return in 2022.
+While short-term cash investors held steady with a 2.0% T-bill return in 2022.
+This was the only year, during the past 50, when both stocks and bonds had significant declines.

-Historically, stocks have the best and worst performance annual.
-Yet, during each 10-year period, long term stock market returns have been positive.
+Historically, stocks have the highest and lowest annual performance.
+Yet, during each 10-year period, long-term stock market returns have been positive.

 The 3-month U.S. Treasury bill and cash proxy had positive returns and were the least volatile asset, with the lowest average returns.